Vegan Meatballs with Mashed Potatoes and Gravy

 14 Balls

 I love meatballs because you can do so many things with them.
 You can throw them in pasta, you can eat them on their own, as an appetizer, switch up the sauces to create different flavors, or switch up the fillings to make them different.
-Seriously there are so many different variations of meatballs out there, even for vegans.
-This Brown Butter Vegan Meatballs Recipe with Mashed Potatoes is so good and seriously the ultimate comfort food for the fall and winter.
+Seriously, there are so many different variations of meatballs out there, even for vegans.
+This vegan meatball with mashed potatoes recipe is so good and seriously the ultimate comfort food for the fall and winter.

 Vegan meatballs with a side of vegan mashed potatoes and gravy on countertop.